MarioDiCaprio/portfolio/README.md

 # Storybook

-Ideally, all components have a storybook to view them in isolation.
-To run the storybook application: execute `yarn storybook`.
+Ideally, all components have a story to view them in isolation.
+The storybook for this application is deployed on [Chromatic](https://www.chromatic.com/) and is publicly accessible [here](https://www.chromatic.com/builds?appId=6417438718d9224ca85e6f32).

 # Disclaimer